hmrc/assets-frontend/assets/components/header/README.md

 - [last logged in status](#last-logged-in-status)
 - [the language selector](#language-selector) if your service is avalible in Welsh

+#### Markup

+{{ markup('header--signed-in.html') }}

 ### Header elements

 #### The HMRC cookie banner

 The link to the cookie policy should go to the [HMRC cookie policy](https://www.tax.service.gov.uk/help/cookies) page.
-You should add information on service specific cookie information to that page.
+You should add information on service-specific cookie information to that page.

 The cookie banner is displayed the first time a person visits GOV.UK.
-It's not displayed on subsequent pages unless the cookies change.
-When people move to an HMRC service the HMRC cookie banner will be displayed the.
+It's not shown on subsequent pages unless the cookies change.
+When people move to an HMRC service the HMRC cookie banner will be displayed again.

-Because most people will access HMRC transactional service via a GOV.UK start page they may be displayed the cookie banner twice.
+Most people will access HMRC transactional services via a GOV.UK start page.
+They will be displayed the cookie banner twice.
 This is not ideal as people will not understand they are moving from one site to another.

 #### The GOV.UK header